Round-Towered Churches of Norfolk

 The source of this inspiration and the reason for the fashion for round towers being largely confined to East Anglia has been the source of much debate.
 It is now thought that the two great Norman churches: Bury St Edmunds Abbey and Norwich Cathedral were the source.

 They had storeyed circular chapels radiating around their sanctuaries which parishes sought to emulate.
-The radiating chapels at Bury and Norwich had additional little turrets in the angles which other towers tried to copy.
+The radiating chapels at Bury St Edmunds and Norwich had additional little turrets which other towers tried to copy.

-Several of these towers have distinctly old-fashioned features such as triangular headed openings (Haddiscoe, Forncett, Roughton and Herringfleet), rubble dressings, long-and-short quoins and other old-fashioned types of decoration.
+Several of these towers have distinctly Anglo-Saxon features such as triangular headed openings (Haddiscoe, Forncett, Roughton and Herringfleet) and long-and-short quoins.

 These features are mixed with the up-to-date Anglo-Norman features such as imported freestone dressings and Romanesque decoration such as chevron.
 The doorways at Hales, Haddiscoe and nearby Heckingham have abundant decoration of this sort.
 The survival of these Anglo-Saxon forms can be explained by the lack of experience of building with stone.